yacheckalin/nextjs-graphql-typescript-sample/README.md

 Then you will be able to access http://localhost:3000/api/graphql with playground

-#### Futher updates ...
+#### Future updates ...

-- Add "Next" button for pagination
+- Improve Error handling strategy
-- Read Info about Company in Modal
+- Info about Company in Modal
-- Edit Company info
+- Edit Company info in the same modal
-- Delete Company from the list
+- Delete Company from the list with confirmation modal
 - Add pagination with right caching strategy
 - Connect with the MongoDB / MySQL
+- Add more tests
+  - functional one
+  - e2e
+  - unit tests for helpers
+- Performance optimization
+  - improve Apollo client caching strategy
+  - use react-tracked for React.Context
+  - memoization for dump-components and hooks